-- Demonstrate familiarity and confidence in using the definitions and tools of number theory, and ability to solve challenging theoretical problems in number theory (Capability 1, 2 and 3)
+- Be familiar and confident using the definitions and tools of number theory, and ability to solve challenging theoretical problems in number theory (Capability 1, 2 and 3)

-- Demonstrate ability to write clear and precise proofs and to communicate effectively in written form (Capability 4 and 5)
+- An ability to write clear and precise proofs and to communicate effectively in both written and oral form (Capability 4 and 5)

-- Demonstrate ability to solve linear congruences, use the Chinese Remainder Theorem, compute with primitive roots and multiplicative functions, and prove existence of primitive roots modulo p (Capability 1)
+- An ability to linear congruences, use the Chinese Remainder Theorem, compute with primitive roots and multiplicative functions, and prove existence of primitive roots modulo p (Capability 1)

-- Demonstrate ability to compute Legendre symbols and to prove the quadratic reciprocity law (Capability 1 and 4)
+- An ability to compute Legendre symbols and to prove the quadratic reciprocity law (Capability 1 and 4)

-- Demonstrate ability to compute continued fractions and to solve Pell-type equations (Capability 1, 3 and 5)
+- An ability to compute continued fractions and to solve Pell-type equations (Capability 1, 3 and 5)

-- Demonstrate ability to compute with elliptic curves and to determine points of finite order and the rank of elliptic curves in special cases (Capability 1, 3 and 5)
+- An ability to compute with elliptic curves and to determine points of finite order and the rank of elliptic curves in special cases (Capability 1, 3 and 5)

-- Demonstrate ability to use connections with algebraic number theory to solve certain classes of Diophantine equations (Capability 3 and 5)
+- An ability to use connections with algebraic number theory to solve certain classes of Diophantine equations (Capability 3 and 5)